Pūhā pārākau rahi, embergeria, Chatham Island sow thistle

 Occasionally available from specialist native plant nurseries.

-Recently Garnock-Jones (2014) advocated that Embergeria should be treated as a synonym of Sonchus.
-Although this decision differs from the conclusion reached by Heenan et al. (2010) NZPCN has elected to follow this decision.
+Garnock-Jones (2014) advocated that Embergeria should be treated as a synonym of Sonchus.
+Although this decision differs from the conclusion reached by Heenan et al. (2010) NZPCN for now has elected to follow this decision.

 References and further reading